 2 The distribution of tasks:

 Once you have found the right volunteers, you must now give them the right tasks.
 Begin by first learning how to know them, what are their motivations, what do they like in events, why do they want to give time for your event?
 By answering these questions, you can assign the right volunteer to the right task.
+Give volunteers a sense of purpose while they’re working with you, so you have to set expectations, define goals.

 For example, do not entrust the task of monitoring a blocked street to someone who likes contact with the public, place them at the reception desk for they will be more motivated to give you better results.